 Comparing the results of multiple related simulation databases is one of VisIt's main uses.
-You can put plots from multiple databases in the same window or you can put plots from each database in adjacent visualization windows, allowing you to compare plots visually.
-In addition to these visual comparison modes, VisIt supports more direct comparison of databases using database comparisons.
-Database comparison allows you to plot direct differences between two databases or between different time states in the same database (i.e. time derivatives).
-VisIt's expression language is used extensively to facilitate the database comparison.
+Users can plot multiple databases in the same window or adjacent windows, allowing comparison of plots visually.
+In addition to these visual modes of comparison, VisIt also supports more direct numerical comparison through the expression system.
+Database comparison allows users to plot direct differences between two databases or between different time states in the same database including even in the definition of time derivatives.

-The role of expressions

-Database comparison is accomplished by creating new expressions that involve the contents of multiple databases using VisIt's expression language.
-Database comparisons use special expressions called Cross-Mesh Field Evaluation (CMFE) expressions, pos_cmfe() and conn_cmfe(), which are capable of mapping a field from one mesh to another mesh The name "conn_cmfe" means connectivity-based cross mesh field evaluation (CMFE) and as the name implies, the expression takes fields from one mesh and maps the field onto another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the new mesh.
-For valid results, conn_cmfe requires the donor and target meshes be topologically congruent (e.g. size, connectivity, decomposition, etc.).
-If this is not the case, then one should use the position-based, pos_cmfe expression.
-The CMFE expressions can be used to map fields from a mesh in one database onto a mesh in the active database, which then allows you to create difference expressions involving the active database.
+Numerical database comparisons use special expressions called Cross-Mesh Field Evaluation (CMFE) expressions, pos_cmfe() and conn_cmfe(), which are capable of mapping a field from one mesh, the donor, onto another mesh, the target.
+The name conn_cmfe() stands for connectivity-based cross mesh field evaluation (CMFE).
+It is a specialization of position-based cmfe, pos_cmfe(), for cases in which donor and target meshes be topologically congruent (e.g. size, connectivity, decomposition, etc. are identical).
+More information on CMFE expressions are found in the Cross-Mesh Field Evaluation (CMFE) section of the Exprssions chapter.
+There is also a helpful wizard, the Data Level Comparison Wizard, that simplifies the process of defining comparison expressions.
+Here, we walk through a few basic examples of using CMFE expressions and demonstrate how to use them in comparisons.

-There is also a position-based CMFE (pos_cmfe), which will resample the field from one mesh onto another mesh by calculating the values of the field on the first mesh using the locations of the cells or nodes in a second mesh.
-More information on CMFE expressions are found in the Cross-Mesh Field Evaluation (CMFE) section of the Expressions chapter.

-Note that there is also a helpful wizard, the Data Level Comparison Wizard, that simplifies the process of defining comparison expressions.
-Here, we describe the CMFE expressions and demonstrate how to use them in comparisons.